 8. Your pledge class and moms

 Whether or not everyone clicked at first, your pledge class is where you spent your first 10 weeks as a potential member.
 You learned policies, found sisterhood, and performed service projects together.
 You get a little nostalgic when a pledge sister recalls a memory from those first days—when you realize how old you are now or when one of you graduates.
 You even come up with unique names, like “hakuna maTAUta.”
 Your pledge moms were the first actives you met.
 They were there for you when you had questions, when you didn’t know what to do, or if you had a problem.
-They shared their passion for OPA in those 10 weeks and educated you on what it means to be a sister.
+They shared their passion for Omega Phi Alpha in those 10 weeks and educated you on what it means to be a sister.
 They root for you in everything you do and are excited to see everything that you bring to the chapter.

 9. The best support system away from home